Best Paint for Laminate Furniture

 Other Paint for Laminate Options that Need Topcoat

-Learn more about topcoats for painting furniture in this post.
-And learn how to spray polyurethane here and how to apply polycrylic to painted furniture here.
+Learn more about topcoats for painting furniture in this post, and learn how to spray polyurethane here and how to apply polycrylic to painted furniture here.

 General Finishes Milk Paint

-I love General Finishes milk paint!
+I love General Finishes Milk Paint!
 It’s an acrylic paint (don’t ask me why they call it milk paint).
-Another very similar paint with more paint colors is Paint Couture paint (love that stuff!)
+Another very similar paint with more paint colors is Paint Couture Paint (love that stuff!)

 The self leveling technology in it is amazing!
 You can brush it on and the brush strokes will basically all disappear.
+It has excellent adhesion and can stick well to finished wood furniture without scuff sanding.

 The bummer is that it needs a topcoat (waterbased polyurethane or wax) when used on high traffic surfaces.
 And their color selection could definitely be updated.